astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 <TabItem value="azure">

-For Airflow to be able to use your custom XComs backend it is necessary to define an XCom backend class which inherits from the `BaseXCom` class.
+For Airflow to be able to use your custom XCom backend it is necessary to define an XCom backend class which inherits from the `BaseXCom` class.

 1. In your Astro project create a new file in the `include` directory called `azure_xcom_backend_json.py`.